 Decide What Items You Want to Move

-Because an international move is often farther and more complicated than within the nation, it’s often more costly.
+Because an international move is often farther and more complicated than within the nation when moving New York, it’s often more costly.
 Ask yourself what items you won’t need and what you absolutely cannot live without.
 The answer to this question depends on many factors such as if you’re paying for the move yourself.
 The decision should take into account whether some of your items will be useful or not in the new country—for example, if the outlets in the new country only take 220 volts, some of your appliances may not be worth hauling.
 Or if you’re moving to a tropical locale, where the weather is very warm, your skiing attire can likely stay back in the United States.

 Once you decide what stays and what goes, make lists of those items.
 Also list items you want to sell either in a garage sale or place on classifieds and things you’ll want to donate or throw away.
 Make a note of goods that will be heading to a relative’s house or storage for safekeeping.
 No matter the decision about each item, lists will make it easy to figure out which pile each will go in.